HannachiHassen/Manual-Testing-Interview-Questions/README.md

 Effective software testing relies heavily on documentation.
 Documentation should include details such as requirements specifications, business rules, configurations, designs, test plans, code changes, test cases, bug reports, inspection reports, user manuals, etc. As part of software testing, the following documentation artifacts are commonly applied:

- - Test Plan: It is essentially a dynamic document controlled and monitored by the testing manager.
+ - **Test Plan**: It is essentially a dynamic document controlled and monitored by the testing manager.
 A well-written test plan that describes the scope and activities of software testing is crucial for the success of a testing project.
 In essence, it serves as a blueprint for all aspects of the testing process, such as what, when, how, and more.
-  - Test Scenario: A test scenario is a detailed description of a set of test cases or use cases.
+  - **Test Scenario**: A test scenario is a detailed description of a set of test cases or use cases.
 It involves testing a software application from the end user's perspective.
 It is usually the basis for constructing lower-level test cases or use cases.
 The test scenario can also be referred to as the test condition or the testing possibility.
 Taking a look at it will help you understand what we need to test.
-  - Test Case: As the name implies, a test case is a document that contains test data, expected results, preconditions, and postconditions.
+  - **Test Case**: As the name implies, a test case is a document that contains test data, expected results, preconditions, and postconditions.
 The purpose of this document is to ensure the software product meets the specific requirements for a specific test scenario.
 Manual testing involves executing test cases manually by a tester without relying on automated tools.
 In the process of developing test cases, it is possible to identify loopholes in the specifications.
-  - Traceability Matrix: This is a document, usually contained in a form table, that illustrates the relationship between requirements and other project artifacts from start to finish.
+  - **Traceability Matrix**: This is a document, usually contained in a form table, that illustrates the relationship between requirements and other project artifacts from start to finish.
 To put it simply, it maps customer requirements to test cases.

 ## 10. Explain RTM (Requirement Traceability Matrix).

-The RTM (Requirements Traceability Matrix) is defined as a tool used to identify and track the requirements and deliverables of a project.
+The **RTM (Requirements Traceability Matrix)** is defined as a tool used to identify and track the requirements and deliverables of a project.
 This is accomplished by establishing a thread for each component.
 In addition, it manages the overall requirements of the project.
 There is nothing complicated about this method, and anyone can do it.

 RTMs come in many forms.
 A test matrix, for example, proves that tests were conducted.
 Additionally, it can be used during the software development process to identify issues and requirements.